Care Resources

 How do I access support groups?

 A way that Chapel Hill cares well for community is by providing a tailored support group option for various issues that many face in life.
 All of our groups include the biological, psychological, social and spiritual approach.
 Meaning, we blend our Christian faith and evidence-based helping models provided by psychological research.
-We provide groups for grief, divorce, care of those experiencing cancer, and mental health supports including Living Hope, for survivors of trauma or Living Grace, a support group for adults struggling with general mental health concerns.
-We also offer programs for youth and families like VIP (value, identity, purpose), which is a mental health support group for teens in 9th-12th grade (see below).
-We also have an additional support group for parents who have concerns about their high schooler who has mental health concerns.
+We provide groups for grief, divorce, care of those experiencing cancer, and for life stages such as being a new mom.
+We also offer programs for youth and families like VIP (Value.
+Identity.
+Purpose.), which is a mental health support group for teens in 9th-12th grade.
 For adults seeking support please contact our Care Coordinator.
-For help with youth, adolescent and family care, contact our Youth and Family Care Coordinator or call 253.853.0291.
+For help with youth, adolescent and family care, contact our Support and Family Care Supervisor or call 253.853.0291.
+If you would like to learn more about facilitating or leading a support group, please contact Katie Nelson at knelson@chapelhillpc.org

 Counseling Services